Speed, fatigue and alcohol remain the main causes of death and injury on Australian roads.

 It is easy to see how such data may prove valuable to a range of entities such as law enforcement agencies, insurance companies, marketers and car manufacturers.

 With data collection comes associated questions about data access and use.
 From a legal perspective, autonomous vehicles raise the following key questions:

-In this Section we address access to data.
-Ownership issues will be covered in more detail in Section D where we consider intellectual property issues.
+In this section we address access to data.
+Ownership issues will be covered in more detail below where we consider intellectual property issues.

 At present, under Australian law, people do not generally have a legal right to access their data, including data derived from products and services that they use, unless there is a legislative right under relevant freedom of information legislation or the data constitutes personal information.

 Where government agencies have collected data derived from an autonomous vehicle, an individual may request access to that information under relevant freedom of information or government access legislation, such as the Government Information (Public Access) Act 2009(NSW).
 Access may be refused in certain limited circumstances, on public interest grounds.